BSDAR: Beam Search Decoding with Attention Reward in Neural Keyphrase Generation: Conclusion

 \section{Conclusion}

-We present an approach to overcome two decoding issues in neural keyphrase generation by incorporating attention vector as a re-scoring method of beam search decoding algorithm.
-We show empirically that the proposed solution (\textit{\textbf{BSDAR}}) not only performs well on improving the generation of longer and diverse sequences, but also maintains the Seq2Seq ability to predict ``abstractive'' keyphrases, i.e. semantically relevant keyphrases that are not present in source text.
+We present a simple approach based on word-level and ngram-level reward function to overcome two beam search decoding issues in neural keyphrase generation.
+We show empirically that the proposed \textbf{BSDAR} not only performs well on improving the generation of longer and diverse sequences, but also maintains the Seq2Seq generative ability on producing abstractive keyphrases.